openshift/assisted-test-infra/README.md

 - Ideally on a bare metal host with at least 64G of RAM.
 - Run as a user with password-less `sudo` access or be ready to enter `sudo` password for prepare phase.
 - Get a valid pull secret (JSON string) from [redhat.com](https://cloud.redhat.com/openshift/install/pull-secret) if you want to test the installation (not needed for testing only the discovery flow).
 Export it as
+- Make sure to unset the KUBECONFIG variable in the same shell where you run make

 ```bash
 export PULL_SECRET='<pull secret JSON>'